umardraz/Postfix-vManager/Postfix-vManager-FreeBSD.rst

 ::

   LogWhy            yes
   Syslog            yes
   SyslogSuccess     yes
   Canonicalization  relaxed/simple
-  Domain yourdomain.com
+  KeyTable          /var/db/opendkim/KeyTable
-  Selector default
+  SigningTable      /var/db/opendkim/SigningTable
-  KeyFile /var/db/opendkim/default
+  InternalHosts     /var/db/opendkim/TrustedHosts
   Socket            inet:8891@localhost
   ReportAddress     root
   SendReports       yes

 Now generate the keys: one will be used by opendkim to sign your messages and the other to be inserted in your dns zone: